davidar/Draw-Fill-SVG/README.md

-## Working Demo

-You probably want to see a working demo for what this plugin does, so here it is - [http://callmenick.com/tutorial-demos/draw-fill-svg/](http://callmenick.com/tutorial-demos/draw-fill-svg/).

 ## About This Plugin

 I couldn't think of a better name for my plugin, so I called it "Draw Fill SVG".
 In a nutshell, it performs three tasks: